Add this infographic to your website by copying and pasting the following embed code:

 1. Producing shoddy work, taking shortcuts and cutting corners

-This type of activity is likely to be willful.
+It might not always be the case, but this type of staff conduct is often wilful.
 Investigate informally, first ascertaining if there is an underlying reason why the issues keep happening.
 If there is a genuine mistake, hold an informal meeting to address it.
 If the conduct is wilful or consistent go through the disciplinary process for conduct, following the investigation.

 2. Hiding mistakes from managers and colleagues

 Hiding a mistake suggests a capability issue.
 So how do you respond when an employee makes a mistake?
 You conduct an investigation to ascertain why the mistakes are being made and why they are being hidden.
-Depending on the level of mistake, there could be informal approach, support and guidance, or a formal disciplinary route might be appropriate.
+Depending on the level of mistake, there could be informal approach where you offer support and guidance.
+If it’s more serious, a formal disciplinary route might be appropriate.

 3. Gossiping, insulting & badmouthing colleagues

 This can constitute harassment and varying levels of misconduct dependent on the facts.
 Can you fire an employee for gossiping?
 Yes, if the employee raises a and you investigate thoroughly.
 Make sure you hold interviews with the accused to give them a chance to explain their actions.
 Re-training and/or disciplinary action may be required depending on the severity of the harassment.

 4. Delegating tasks that do not need to be delegated